-Having true difference in our police family brings different perspectives and help us better understand our communities.
+Diversity in our police family brings different perspectives and help us better understand our communities.
 In doing so, we can innovate and respond to the needs of our ever-changing society.

-They can offer tailored, and sometimes one to one support, to guide you through the application process.
+Our Positive Action team, made up of serving officers and police staff can offer tailored bespoke support to guide you through the application process.
 They can assist you to overcome any barriers you may feel you face, whatever part of our police family you are thinking of joining.